-The Hawaii and Illinois legislatures adopted same-sex marriage legislation in November 2013, becoming the 15th and 16th states to allow same-sex marriage.
+The New Mexico Supreme Court ruled in December 2013 that same-sex couples in the state are allowed to marry.
+The Hawaii and Illinois legislatures adopted same-sex marriage legislation in November 2013.
 In October in New Jersey, the State Supreme Court refused to delay a state District Court decision requiring the state to recognize same-sex marriages and the Governor announced that the state would drop its appeal, so that New Jersey now allows same-sex marriages.

-Hawaii, Illinois and New Jersey make it seven states where same-sex marriages were made legal in 2013, joining Delaware, Minnesota, Rhode Island (all through legislation) and California (through a federal court decision).
+New Mexico’s ruling made it eight states where same-sex marriages were made legal this year, joining Hawaii, Illinois, Delaware, Minnesota, Rhode Island (all through legislation) and California and New Jersey (through court decisions).

 State Same-Sex Marriage Laws: Legislatures and Courts